 It may be a while since you took the University’s mandatory Academic Integrity Initiative Test, so now is the perfect time to remind yourself about the important rules of referencing and how to avoid plagiarism.

 Read our blog on how to be an ethical scholar, work through the Skills for Study e-learning modules on 'Referencing and Understanding Plagiarism', 'Critical Thinking' and 'Reading and Note-making' and look at the Cite them Right referencing database to help you give proper credit to any sources used in your work.

 4. Boost your group working skills

-Team-working is a fundamental skill in the workplace as well as at University and is an important one to keep up when you’re studying virtually.
-Take a look at our Five steps to effective group working blog and the Work Well in Groups Super Quick Skills guide produced by two of our course leaders.
+Team-working is a fundamental skill at University and in the workplace.
+Take a look at our short, self-access Effective Online Group work course, Five steps to effective group working blog and Work Well in Groups Super Quick Skills guide produced by two of our course leaders.

 5. Start learning a foreign language

-Having some foreign language skills up your sleeve will give you an edge in what looks set to be a competitive job market in the years ahead.
+Having some foreign language skills up your sleeve will give you an edge in a competitive job market.
 Before you sign up for our autumn language classes, dip into some of the following online resources recommended by our tutors:

 - Italian: learn Italian with Lucrezia - blogs and YouTube channel.
 You can also follow her on Instagram and Facebook.